Infotrend-Inc/OpenAI_WebUI/README.md

 The `.env.example` file contains the parameters needed to pass to the running tool:
 - `OPENAI_API_KEY` as obtained from https://platform.openai.com/account/api-keys
+- `PERPLEXITY_API_KEY` (optional) as obtained from https://docs.perplexity.ai/guides/getting-started
 - `OAIWUI_SAVEDIR`, the location to save content (make sure the directory exists)
 - `OAIWUI_GPT_ONLY`, to request only to show the GPT tab otherwise, shows both GPT and DallE (authorized value: `True` or `False`)
-- `OAIWUI_GPT_MODELS` is a comma-separated list of GPT model(s) your API key is authorized to use.
-See https://platform.openai.com/docs/api-reference/making-requests for more information.
+- `OAIWUI_GPT_MODELS` is a comma-separated list of GPT model(s) your API keys are authorized to use.
+For OpenAI, ee https://platform.openai.com/docs/api-reference/making-requests .
+For Perplexity AI, see https://docs.perplexity.ai/guides/pricing
 - `OAIWUI_DALLE_MODELS` is a comma-separated list of DallE model(s) your API key is authorized to use.
 - `OAIWUI_USERNAME` (optional) specifies a `username` and avoids being prompted at each re-run.
 The default mode is to run in multi-user settings so this is not enabled by default.
 - `OAIWUI_GPT_VISION` will, for compatible models, disable their vision capabilities if set to `False`